Jeremy Horning

 Soffit Vents

 Soffit vents are intake vents you can locate in the lower areas of the roof.
-Their main job is to exhaust warm air as they increase air intake.
-The vented soffit pulls in cool air and exhausts the warm air through the turtle vent, gable vent, or ridge vent.
+Their main job is to remove warm air as it increases air intake.
+The vented soffit allows cool air in and warm air can escape through the turtle vent, gable vent, or ridge vent.
 Depending on the material, shape, and size, you can expect to pay between $10 and $200.

 Pros